BBillot/SynthSeg/README.md

 Medical Image Analysis (2023) \
 [ [article](https://www.sciencedirect.com/science/article/pii/S1361841523000506) | [arxiv](https://arxiv.org/abs/2107.09559) | [bibtex](bibtex.bib) ]

-If you have any question regarding the usage of this code, or any suggestions to improve it, please riase an issue or contact us at: \
+If you have any question regarding the usage of this code, or any suggestions to improve it, please raise an issue or contact us at: bbillot@mit.edu
-bbillot@mit.edu